Vacuum tube

 These devices became a key component of electronic circuits for the first half of the twentieth century.
 They were crucial to the development of radio, television, radar, sound recording and reproduction, long-distance telephone networks, and analog and early digital computers.
-Although some applications had used earlier technologies such as the spark gap transmitter for radio or mechanical computers for computing, it was the invention of the thermionic vacuum tube that made these technologies widespread and practical, and created the discipline of electronics.
+Although some applications had used earlier technologies such as the spark gap transmitter and crystal detector for radio or mechanical and electromechanical computers, the invention of the thermionic vacuum tube made these technologies widespread and practical, and created the discipline of electronics.

-In the 1940s, the invention of semiconductor devices made it possible to produce solid-state devices, which are smaller, more efficient, reliable, durable, safer, and more economical than thermionic tubes.
+In the 1940s, the invention of semiconductor devices made it possible to produce solid-state electronic devices, which are smaller, safer, cooler, and more efficient, reliable, durable, and economical than thermionic tubes.
 Beginning in the mid-1960s, thermionic tubes were being replaced by the transistor.
-However, the cathode-ray tube (CRT) remained the basis for television monitors and oscilloscopes until the early 21st century.
+However, the cathode-ray tube (CRT), functionally an electron tube/valve though not usually so named, remained in use for electronic visual displays in television receivers, computer monitors, and oscilloscopes until the early 21st century.

-Thermionic tubes are still used in some applications, such as the magnetron used in microwave ovens, certain high-frequency amplifiers, amplifiers for electric musical instruments such as guitars, as well as high end audio amplifiers, which many audio enthusiasts prefer for their "warmer" tube sound.
+Thermionic tubes are still employed in some applications, such as the magnetron used in microwave ovens, and some high-frequency amplifiers.
+Many audio enthusiasts prefer otherwise obsolete tube/valve amplifiers for the claimed "warmer" tube sound, and they are used for electric musical instruments such as electric guitars for desired effects, such as "overdriving" them to achieve a certain sound or tone.

-Not all electronic circuit valves / electron tubes are vacuum tubes.
+Not all electronic circuit valves or electron tubes are vacuum tubes.
 Gas-filled tubes are similar devices, but containing a gas, typically at low pressure, which exploit phenomena related to electric discharge in gases, usually without a heater.